-Now that you have a better understanding of the common symptoms of worm infestations, it’s also important to remember that some dogs and puppies that suffer with intestinal tapeworms may not experience any visible symptoms at all!
+Now that you have a better understanding of the common symptoms of worm infestations, it’s also important to remember that some dogs and puppies that suffer from intestinal tapeworms may not experience any visible symptoms at all!

 In these cases, the only way to properly diagnose worm infestations is to bring a stool sample with you to the vet.
 Your vet will perform a fecal exam to test for any worm infestations.